Abdallah2110678/Abdallah2110678/README.md

 ## Hi there 👋

-I'm Abdallah from Egypt, and I'm a software engineering student at Misr International University who is passionate about making an impact through technology.
+I'm Abdallah from Egypt, and I'm a Software Engineering student at Misr International University who is passionate about making an impact through technology.
 I love developing software solutions that can help people in their everyday lives.

 ### 📫 How to Reach Me
 - Email: [abdallahhamdy292@gmail.com](mailto:abdallahhamdy292@gmail.com)